jenschlot/IBM-Bluemix-DevOps-Documentation/docs/guidesetup/commandline.md

 Browse http://git-scm.com/doc to learn more about working with Git.

-### Connect to a Git repo at GitHub from JazzHub
+### Connect to a Git repo at GitHub from IBM DevOps Services

-You have a Git repo at GitHub and want to connect to that from JazzHub.
+You have a Git repo at GitHub and want to connect to that from IBM DevOps Services.
 That's easy.
 First find the URL to clone your Git repo to your local computer.
 View your project page on GitHub and find the URL to clone through your choice of HTTPS or SSH.
 Next, copy the URL.
 >	![Git clone](../images/guidesetup/setupgithub.jpg)